BaronJensen/termi-ai/CONTRIBUTING.md

-# Contributing to Cursovable
+# Contributing to Termi AI

-Thank you for your interest in contributing to Cursovable!
+Thank you for your interest in contributing to Termi AI!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute